 Today’s synthetic fiber ropes have advanced through science to exceed the strength of steel by a dramatic margin, weight for weight.
-The breaking and working loads of rope are increasing at an astoundingly rapid pace, but this great strength can sometimes be difficult to utilize because pulley technology has lagged behind in load tolerance.
+The breaking and working loads of rope are increasing at an astoundingly rapid pace, but this great strength can sometimes be difficult to utilize because pulley technology has lagged in load tolerance.

 A 6-millimeter piece of rope can now support the weight of a VW beetle, but you may not be able to put a pulley on it because, at that small size, it would be very hard to find a pulley strong enough.

 Even with the more reasonable 500-pound engine block discussed earlier, it would be easy to make the mistake of selecting a rope that is more than strong enough to hold a given weight, putting it on a pulley that cannot hold so much weight safely, and then pay the consequences.

 Pay attention to the difference between the recommended “working load” and the much higher “breaking load” of your hardware.

 For general use, it is usually recommended that hardware not operate above 20% of its maximum load (“breaking” load).
 This is the working load.
 Some materials can gradually degrade and weaken when operating too close to their breaking loads, and unexpected mishaps can suddenly increase the load on the system.
 Therefore, using a small percentage of the hardware’s total strength is ideal for safety and integrity of the system.

 If your pulleys or blocks should anticipate high shock loads, like falls in abseiling or rock climbing, they should prioritize safety and usually operate at an even lower percentage of their maximum (perhaps only 5%).

 Rigging products, like lifting or hoisting systems, are only as strong as their weakest link.